Skip to main content

 1. Server validates the token in a worker.

-2. If sub-user, server enforces per‑relation access for each entry in rel.
+2. If sub-user, server enforces per‑relation access for each entry in rels.
 Unauthorized relations result in an error message and socket close.

 3. On success, the client is registered.